-|Canopy Growth Corp||CGC||$11.0|
+|Canopy Growth Corp||CGC||$7.0|

-|Cronos Group Inc||CRON||$2.1|
+|Cronos Group Inc||CRON||$2.5|

-However, any of these stocks could double or even triple at any time, so this list could flip on its head.
+However, any of these cannabis stocks could double or even triple at any time, so this list could be flipped on its head.

 10. Should You Invest in Marijuana Stocks?

-To be sure, there are stocks that have surged by more than 500%.
-Some investors have already walked away from marijuana stocks as millionaires, but this path isn’t for everyone.
+To be sure, there are pot stocks that have surged by more than 300%.
+But this path isn’t for everyone.